 I hope you enjoyed reading these pet sitting and house sitting testimonials.
 These are examples of all the amazing off the beaten path destinations you could visit saving money on accommodation and helping like-minded travelers.

-Let me know in the comments if you’ve had similar experiences house sitting!
+Let me know in the comments something about your housesitting experiences!